sugarchain-project/sugarchain/README.md

 Run
 ---

-The options `-rpcuser` and `-rpcpassword` are optional.
-If you need the file `debug.log`, then execute the `-printtoconsole` command in the debug console.
-The option `server=1` is needed by RPC servers or cpuminer only when solo mining.
+The options `-rpcuser` and `-rpcpassword` are optional .
+If you need the file `debug.log`, then execute the `-printtoconsole` command. `server=1` needed by RPC servers or cpuminer only when solo-mining.

  * Testnet [debug mode]
  > ./src/qt/sugarchain-qt -testnet -server=1 -rpcuser=rpcuser -rpcpassword=rpcpassword -printtoconsole